 - Yes.
 Once enrolled, you may discontinue your participation at any time.
-Your choice to participate or not will in no way impact the quality of care you receive at Fletcher Allen Health Care.
+Your choice to participate or not will in no way impact the quality of care you receive at The University of Vermont Medical Center.

 - After completing the six health questions, you will have the option to save or not save your answers.
 If you choose not to save your answers your provider would not see them and you would not receive further contact from research staff.